Use of Meeting Program Content

-Only authorized personnel of exhibiting companies have access to AAO 2014 and the exhibition.
+Only the authorized personnel from exhibiting companies have access to the Academy’s annual meeting and the exhibition.
 Solicitation by individuals not participating as exhibitors is prohibited.
-Attendees should report these activities or other questionable practices to the exhibition director's office.
+Attendees should report these activities or other questionable practices to the exhibition director's office in the exhibit hall.
 Individuals who violate this policy are escorted from the premises.

 Display and Distribution Policy